hynek/environ-config/README.md

 <!-- teaser-begin -->

-*environ-config* allows you to configure your applications using environment variables – as recommended in [*The Twelve-Factor App*](https://12factor.net/config) methodology – with elegant, boilerplate-free, and declarative code:
+*environ-config* allows you to load your application's configuration from environment variables – as recommended in [*The Twelve-Factor App*](https://12factor.net/config) methodology – with elegant, boilerplate-free, and declarative code:

 ```pycon
 >>> import environ